 See all online modules

-- Yoga Therapy for Anxiety & Depression Workshop with Lisa Kaley-Isley
+- Yoga Psychology: Philosophy & Practice Applied for Anxiety & Depression Relief Workshop with Lisa Kaley-Isley

-Our Yoga Therapy modules for the Psychological Aspects of Yoga Therapy are each led by highly experienced psychologists who have been applying the tools of Yoga and Yoga Therapy for many years in this field.
+These advanced Yoga Therapy workshops are led by highly experienced psychologists who have been applying the tools of Yoga and Yoga Therapy for many years.

 Montserrat G. Mukherjee C-IAYT

 For more information about these modules please contact us at [email protected]